-Theory of Firm: Objectives of Business Firms- Profit as Business Objective - Accounting Profit vs. Economic Profit; Brief explanation of theories of Profit- Walker's theory, Clark's Dynamic theory, Hawley's risk theory of Profit, Knight's theory of Profit and Schumpeter's Innovation theory of Profit; A Reasonable Profit Target - Reasons and Standards; Profit as a control measure.
-Learning outcomes: Student will learn about theories of profit and also profit as a business objective.
+Theory of Firm : Objectives of Business Firms- Profit as Business Objective - Accounting Profit vs. Economic Profit; Brief explanation of theories of Profit- Walker's theory, Clark's Dynamic theory, Hawley's risk theory of Profit, Knight's theory of Profit and Schumpeter's Innovation theory of Profit; A Reasonable Profit Target - Reasons and Standards; Profit as a control measure.

-Theory of Production: Importance of Production function; Laws of returns to scale -phases of returns to Scale; Economies of Scale: Internal- Labor, Technical, Marketing Managerial, Financial and Economies of survival; External Economies; Advantages and Limitations of Large - Scale and Small Scale Production.
+Theory of Production: Importance of Production function; Laws of returns to scale - phases of returns to Scale ; Economies of Scale: Internal- Labor, Technical, Marketing

+Managerial, Financial and Economies of survival; External Economies; Advantages and Limitations of Large

+- Scale and Small Scale Production.